SlashyIsTaken/SlashyIsTaken/README.md

 ## 👨‍💻 About Me

-Hi, I’m Slashy — an aspiring developer with a strong passion for clean code, modular systems, and optimized performance.
+Hi, I’m Slashy — an aspiring engineer with a passion for coding, automation, and electronics.

-I am specializing in:
+I am currently specializing in:
+- Embedded Systems
 - Server-side architecture
 - API development and system communication

-Always exploring new languages & tools.
+Always exploring new tools & devkits.

 ---